totaling upwards of eight billion.

 Poverty and hunger are intricately intertwined.

-projected 698 million people, or 9% of the world’s population, were expected to be living in extreme poverty in 2021.
+A projected 698 million people, or 9% of the world’s population, were expected to be living in extreme poverty in 2021.

-We are currently facing climate disaster.
+We are currently facing a climate disaster.

 Devastating natural disasters like floods, storms, and droughts are being brought on by rising emissions and temperatures.

-According to recent analysis from the World Meteorological Organization, weather, climate, or water hazard-related disaster has occurred every day on average over the past 50 years, killing 115 people and inflicting US$ 202 million in losses every day (WMO).
+According to a recent analysis from the World Meteorological Organization, a weather, climate, or water hazard-related disaster has occurred every day on average over the past 50 years, killing 115 people and inflicting US$ 202 million in losses every day (WMO).

-Carbon dioxide (CO2), methane, and nitrous oxide are only few of the human-caused emissions that have raised the average global temperature by close to 1°C compared to pre-industrial levels.
+Carbon dioxide (CO2), methane, and nitrous oxide are only a few of the human-caused emissions that have raised the average global temperature by close to 1°C compared to pre-industrial levels.

 The good news is that between 1970 and 2019, the number of deaths has decreased by approximately three times thanks to better early warning systems and disaster management.